Improving OTIF Performance Through Supply Chain Visibility & Collaboration

 - Collaboration tools – Enable self-service access to critical data and simplify communication between stakeholders.

-Step 2: Improve order fulfillment
+Step 2: Improve Order Fulfillment

 Automating key processes, improving warehouse layouts, and refining picking and packing workflows reduce errors and speed up fulfillment.
 Warehouse automation technologies streamline operations, while predictive analytics improve inventory accuracy and prevent stockouts.

-Step 3: Utilize transportation management solutions
+Step 3: Utilize Transportation Management Solutions

 A well-integrated transportation management system (TMS) helps optimize shipping routes, minimize delays, and improve cost-effective carrier selection.
 Performance data ensures reliable carrier choices, while exception management tools help resolve disruptions before they impact OTIF.

-Step 4: Foster collaborative behavior
+Step 4: Foster Collaboration and Communication

 Clear communication and data sharing improve coordination between suppliers, carriers, and retailers.
 Aligned KPIs create accountability, digital collaboration tools enable real-time problem-solving, and strong partnerships drive consistent delivery performance.

-Key metrics to track for OTIF success
+Key Metrics to Track for OTIF Success

 A widely accepted OTIF benchmark is 95%, meaning 95 out of every 100 orders are shipped complete and on time.
 In competitive markets, some companies push for even higher standards, aiming for 99% or more.
 Achieving and maintaining this level of OTIF performance requires tracking the right metrics to identify inefficiencies and make data-driven improvements.